NASCAR O'Reilly Auto Parts Series at Dover Motor Speedway: History

 The 2020 race was originally scheduled for May 2 before being postponed to August 22 due to the COVID-19 pandemic.
 As part of a revised track schedule, the race was held the day before the original fall event, also named the Drydene 200.

 The 2022 race was held in the month of April for the first time and A-GAME, an energy drink where former MLB player Johnny Damon is the company's chairman of the board, became the title sponsor of the race, replacing Drydene.
 A-GAME sponsored both driver Jason White and RSS Racing in 2021 and 2022 in the Xfinity Series.

+In 2024, Rivers Casino Philadelphia took over the naming rights for the event, using the "BetRivers" brand of sportsbooks based on the gambling at their casino.
+In 2025, the race moved to July.
+The race moved back to May in 2026 to accommodate the Cup Series' All-Star Race.